uniconnect-epfl/uniconnect/README.md

 More to come on this part.
 We will use local tests as well as Sonar tools.

+## Unit testing

+For unit testing we are using the framework jest.
+For the expo configuration, you can see some documentation [here](https://docs.expo.dev/develop/unit-testing/).

+In order to run all tests you can run `npm run test`.

+The test will always run with coverage report on.
+You can see the coverage report in terminal but you can also go see them afterwards by navigating to `coverage/lcov-report` and opening the file `index.html` with a web browser.

 # Build

 ## Building the APK